Facebook, Google, WhatsApp in the firing line as Australia reveals encryption laws

 The Australian government is proposing new laws that would require international tech giants like Facebook, Google and Apple to provide access to encrypted communications to law enforcement for policing crime.

-The Telecommunications and Other Legislation Amendment (Assistance and Access) Bill 2018 is still in draft stages, but would allow heads of Australian law enforcement to issue tech companies with notices requiring them to decrypt communications.
+The Telecommunications and Other Legislation Amendment (Assistance and Access) Bill 2018 is still in draft stages, but would allow heads of Australian law enforcement to issue tech companies with notices requiring them to decrypt communications, including

-The government is proposing three levels of "assistance" notices: a request for voluntary assistance, a notice requiring tech companies to decrypt communications where they have the capability to do so, and a third level requiring companies to build the capability to decrypt if they don't have the technical means already established.
+The government is proposing three levels of "assistance" notices that could be delivered to tech companies: a request for voluntary assistance, a notice requiring tech companies to decrypt communications where they have the capability to do so, and a third level requiring companies to build the capability to decrypt if they don't have the technical means already established.

 Importantly, the laws wouldn't stop at Australia's borders and the country's telecommunications providers.
 The government is casting a wide net, defining "designated communications provider" under the laws as any "foreign and domestic communications providers, device manufacturers, component manufacturers, application providers, and traditional carriers and carriage service providers."